Blue Origin logo

 Active

-Heavy-lift orbital launch vehicle with a reusable first stage, designed for commercial and government missions.
+Heavy-lift orbital launch vehicle with a reusable first stage, designed for commercial, civil, and national security missions.

 Payload to LEO45,000 kg